-My friend Cery over at Back to our roots is here to save the day.
-Here are her 5 top ways to save money menu planning, so I’ll give it over to Cery!
+My friend Cery over at Back to our roots is here to save your budget.
+Here are her top 5 ways menu planning saves money, so I’ll give it over to Cery!

-5 Ways to Save Money by Menu Planning
+5 Ways Menu Planning Will Save You Money

 As a child I didn’t think much about it, really.
 It’s just something my mom did every month.
 I thought it was in the Mom Handbook or something.
 Daddy got paid once a month and the food budget was extremely tight, but Mom had a knack for stretching that budget to the breaking point.
 The way she did it was menu planning.

 At the end of every month Mom would go through her pantry and freezer and write down everything that was there.
 And with 4 kids in the family, that inventory never usually took her very long.